Pocatello, Idaho is Green and Clean

 For a longer hiking challenge, East Fork of Mink Creek offers the 13.1-mile round-trip hike to the top of Scout Mountain, but you can turn around at any time to hike the distance you want.

 If you are looking for something easier, Pocatello’s Greenway trail system offers 15 miles of 10-foot-wide paved trails in the greater Pocatello area.

 You can also do a short hike up to the four pillars on Red Hill.
 Placed there in 1970 by Idaho State University, these pillars have become part of a university tradition.
-Just before midnight during Homecoming has become a tradition for ISU students.
 The trail begins at the university just across the Student Union Building and heads up Red Hill to the ISU pillars.

 Pocatello’s One-of-a-Kind Museum of Clean